masslab/HARproject/README.md

 ## Data Processing
 The code is well commented for following what's happening and why.
 Here is a high level overview:

-- Check for `plyr` and `dplyr` packages.
+- check for `plyr` and `dplyr` packages.
 Load or install as necessary.
 - global data for variable names and activities are read into data frames
 - test and train data files are read into data frames
 - original variable names are extracted from features as 'badNames'